 In terms of time periods covered in the materials themselves, the collections run the gamut from medieval to contemporary.

 Materials published in North America (excluding Mexico) and Western Europe are collected extensively.
 All other geographic areas of the world are collected selectively.

 Collaborations within Yale

-- The International Collections all acquire material in linguistics published anywhere in the world pertaining to their respective regions.
+- All area studies librarians acquire material in linguistics published anywhere in the world pertaining to their respective regions.

-- Collaboration within HCRE (Humanities Collections and Research Education) on purchases, especially databases of wide interest to humanists including historical newspapers, pamphlets, scholarly editions, and journals.
+- Collaboration within DASHRS (Department of Area Studies and Humanities Research Support) on purchases, especially databases of wide interest to humanists including historical newspapers, pamphlets, scholarly editions, and journals.

 - Occasional collaboration with the Music Library, Divinity Library, Center for British Art, or the Law Library in purchases of or subscriptions to databases of mutual interest.